tpatil2/Python/README.md

 ## Sample Python Exmple

-# This reposatory comtains some Sample Python scripts
+# This reposatory contains some Sample Python scripts